runely/calendar-homey/README.md

     1. Click `Select event...` in the condition card
     1. This will present you with a list of all the events synced in

+### Local events

+> A local event is **just** local.
+They will never interact with your calendar externally!

+#### Create local event

+You can use the action card `Create local event` to add a local event to one of your calendars in Homey.
+This local event will live and behave just as a normal event would.<br />
+When the event is finished, it will automatically be removed, just as any other event.

+:exclamation:
+If you set `Apply your timezone` to **True**, this will treat the datetimes given as UTC and your timezone difference will be added!

+#### Delete local event by title

+You can use the action card `Delete local event by title` to remove any local events containing the **title** given.

 ### Triggers
 - **Event starts** - *will trigger when any event starts*
 - **Event starts in** - *will trigger when any event starts in when specified*